stanley-1/tp/docs/UserGuide.md

 ### Query contacts based on tags: `find t/TAG` <a name="find_tag"></a>

-Displays the contacts that are associated with a particular tag.
+This command displays the contacts that are associated with a particular tag.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**